vEnhance/1802/bonus1.typ

 Anyway, more seriously, my hope you can use these problems to help prepare for Midterm 1, even if you don't manage to solve them yourself.
-My suggestion is: think about each for 15-30 minutes, then read the solution (following pages) or come to office hours and I'll walk you through them.
+My suggestion is: think about each for 15-30 minutes, then read the solution (pages 3-end of the online PDF) or come to office hours and I'll explain them.
-I hope this helps you digest the course content since I tried my best to craft problems that require deeper understanding and piecing together multiple ideas, rather than just knowing one or two isolated recipes.
+I hope this helps you digest the material; I tried to craft problems that teach deep understanding and piece together multiple ideas, rather than just using one or two isolated recipes.

 Solving with friends is encouraged; you'll have more fun thinking together.
 Still, don't worry even if you solve 0 of the 6 problems;
-these are harder than what will actually appear on the midterm.
+these are way harder than what will actually appear on the midterm.
 The problems are sorted by the order the topics appeared in class (not by difficulty).

 / Problem 1.: